Volunteering for Journalists in Cambodia

 If you would like to work at a print placement, you will work for a monthly publication called The Southeast Asia Globe.
 Launched in January 2007, Southeast Asia Globe is Cambodia's leading comprehensive English-language magazine and is an important source for English-language news in Southeast Asia.
 The Globe is still growing and is now distributed all over the region.

-The magazine is a politically neutral publication, focusing on current affairs, issues, and life in the region, particularly the Mekong area, comprising Thailand, Cambodia, Vietnam, and Laos.
+The magazine is a politically neutral publication, focusing on current affairs, issues, and life in the region, particularly the Mekong area, comprising Thailand, Cambodia and Vietnam.
 The editors are innovative, running investigative articles on challenging topics, while delving into the fascinating subcultures and obscure facets of this region.

 The Globe team is ambitious and dynamic, working from air-conditioned offices in the heart of Phnom Penh with all the desktop tools an aspiring journalist could need.
 It is an English-language publication of international standards.